saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_01_Monitor & Autoscale.md

 1. Open the **Autoscale** blade in Azure Monitor and select a resource that you want to scale.
 You can select the app service plan that you created during the setup
 1. Note that the current instance count is 1.
-Click **Enable autoscale**.
+Click **Custom autoscale**.

 1. Provide a name for the scale setting, and then click **Add a rule**.